Clean Eating Grocery Shopping List For Beginners

 - Milk – Raw milk is the cleanest milk you can get.
-But since it’s hard to find, expensive and even illegal in some states, the next best thing would be organic, full-fat milk.
+But since it’s hard to find, expensive, and even illegal in some states, the next best thing would be organic, full-fat milk.
 If you choose this route, it’s best to treat your milk as a fat and carbohydrate instead of a protein.
-Also know that homogenization is processing of dairy.
+Also, know that homogenization is the processing of dairy.
 You can go low fat, but the lower in fat you go, typically the more processed the milk is.

 - Cheese – Most cheeses are eaten in moderation due to their high fat content.
 Just be sure that if you buy it, you buy the real thing.
 No pre-shredded cheeses either (they have anti-caking agents added).
 If you need it shredded, buy the block and shred it yourself.
 Real grated Parmesan cheese is acceptable in moderation.
 (Note: Kraft brand Parmesan cheese is not clean.
 If it can sit on a shelf or in a cupboard for months, it’s not clean.
 Buy the stuff in the refrigerator section.)